caleb531/automata/README.md

 dfa.read_input('011')  # raises RejectionException
 ```

-## DFA.read_input_stepwise(self, input_str)
+#### DFA.read_input_stepwise(self, input_str)

-If you supply the `step` keyword argument with a value of `True`, the method
+The `read_input_stepwise()` method reads an input string like `read_input()`,
+except instead of returning the final DFA state, it returns a generator.
+This
-will return a generator which yields each state reached as the DFA reads
-characters from the input string.
+generator yields each state reached as the DFA reads characters from the input
+string, allowing you to examine every step of the input-reading process.

 ```python
 dfa.read_input_stepwise('0111')